 Henry Louis Gates Jr.: Harvard University professor and director of the W.E.B.
 Du Bois Research Institute for African and African American research

-Angela Davis: civil rights activist, prison abolitionist, and distinguished professor at University of California, Santa Cruz
+Angela Davis: civil rights activist, prison abolitionist, and professor emerita at University of California, Santa Cruz

 Winona LaDuke: environmental and indigenous peoples’ rights advocate, and former Green Party vice-presidential candidate

 Eduardo Bonilla-Silva: Duke University professor of sociology and author of the highly-acclaimed book Racism Without Racists

 The conference takes place against the backdrop of the re-election of America’s first African American president, and legal reform in areas such as marriage equality and immigration policies.
 Yet at the same time, voting rights have been challenged, mass incarceration continues, and severe economic conditions have exacerbated the politics of racial resentment.

 “Imperative and urgent for us then, in our work at the nexus of education and justice, is asking: ‘What now?’” said Race and Pedagogy Initiative Director and Puget Sound Professor Dexter Gordon.
 “In what ways must we face our complacencies and wrongheadedness, and examine this gridlock between aspiration and achievement?”

 The conference will examine issues including the teaching of science and race; the criminal justice system and school-to-prison “pipeline”; innovations in public education, including the recruitment of teachers of color; culturally responsive teaching; methods of documenting social struggles; and the process of institutional change.